 Tractia estimate that there will be 1.8 billion people using voice digital assistants by 2021.
 Google Assistant, Siri and Alexa have already represented this trend, along with wireless headphones like AirPods which continue to improve connectivity.

 The nature of an AI assistant will make brands think about how they target their customers and how they communicate with them in an effective way.
 Soon it will become a part of our usual routine, especially once you realise that it’s impossible to function without it.

-Apps are already taking the technology world by storm and in 2018, it’s predicted that every application will include AI of some kind.
+Apps are already taking the technology world by storm and app development companies have seen a huge surge in business.
+In 2018, it’s predicted that every application will include AI of some kind.
 This kind of intelligence will create a new form of connection between people and systems; transforming the workplace structure and giving us the chance to connect like we’ve never connected before.